Mini Goldendoodle Care Guide – Types & Breeds

 • Are transparent about the breeding process and the generations of Goldendoodles they raise, like an F1B Mini Goldendoodle which typically refers to a first generation Goldendoodle backcrossed with a Poodle.

 These breeders also prioritize the well-being of their dogs, offering extensive information on the puppies’ genetic history and the chance to meet the parent dogs.
-They will often provide a variety of coat colors, including gold, red, and various shades that reflect the careful breeding practices.
+They will often provide a variety of coat colours, including gold, red, and various shades that reflect careful breeding practices.

 Breed mini goldendoodle